manujoha/streamlit_example/README.md

-# Retrieving Alphabet (Google) Stock Data with Streamlit
+# Example streamlit application

+This is an example application that demonstrates usage of Streamlit.

-This is a Python program that retrieves stock data of Alphabet (Google) from the Yahoo Finance API and displays the daily stock prices in a Streamlit app.
+This Python program that retrieves stock data of Alphabet (Google) from the Yahoo Finance API and displays the daily stock prices in a Streamlit app.

 ## Prerequisites
 Before you can run this program, you need to have the following installed on your machine: